 If you lose the card, you must obtain the code number from your dealer.
 To do this, you will need the audio system's serial number.
-If your vehicle's battery is disconnected or goes dead, or the radio fuse is removed, the audio system will disable itself.
+If your vehicle's battery is disconnected or goes dead, the audio system will disable itself.
 If this happens, you will see "ENTER CODE" in the frequency display (on the screen on models with navigation system) the next time you turn on the system.
 Use the preset buttons to enter the five-digit code.
 The code is on the radio code card included in your owner's manual kit.
 When it is entered correctly, the radio will start playing.